 2. The list of QoS flows which fail to be modified, if any, shall be included in the QoS Flows Failed To Modify List IE. [FFS]

+3. The list of QoS flows which are released successfully, if any, shall be included in the QoS Flows Release List IE.

+4. The list of QoS flows which failed to be released, if any, shall be included in the QoS Flows Failed To Release List IE.

-- For each PDU session which failed to be modified, the PDU Session Resource Modify Confirm Transfer IE shall be included to report the failure cause.
+- For each PDU session which failed to be modified or released, the PDU Session Resource Modify Confirm Transfer IE shall be included to report the failure cause.

+- For each PDU session or the PDU sessions with some QoS Flows are released successfully, the NAS-PDU shall be included in PDU Session Resource Modify Confirm message.

 Upon reception of the PDU Session Resource Modify Confirm Transfer IE for each PDU session listed in the PDU SESSION RESOURCE MODIFY CONFIRM message: